|

 There are a number of ways that undergraduates can become involved in research in my lab.
 The most obvious way is to do an undergraduate research project under my supervision (course Bio 199).
 This might involve lab research, such as breeding fish in an aquarium; or field research, such as observing or performing field experiments on California fishes.
 Students may obtain 1 or 2 units of credit for Bio 199.
 Come and talk to me if you are interested.
 You do not need to have a project in mind: I have tons of things that need investigating.

-Other students have come to me as part of the McNair Scholars program.
+Other students have come to me as part of the McNair Scholars program or the SEE student research program

 As a Field Assistant